MayorFalomo/treate/README.md

 # Next.js Project

-This application is built using Next.js and uses Yarn for package management, Framer Motion for animations, and React Redux for state management.
+This application is built using Next.js and uses Yarn for package management, Framer Motion for animations, and React Redux for state management, ShadCn and Tailwind for styling.

 ## Table of Contents